-- Excavation and stockpile of hydrocarbon contaminated soil in various areas throughout the Site - Construction of onsite landfarm commencing in 2022.
+- Continue excavation and stockpiling of hydrocarbon contaminated soil in various areas throughout the Site - Construction of onsite landfarm has been delayed and is now commencing in 2023.
 Stockpiled soil will be transferred to landfarm once landfarm completed.

 Fuel/HazMat Secondary Containment Area